samitbasu/rust-hdl/rust-hdl-org/docs/guide/index.md

 these are interesting to you, move on.
 This guide is probably not meant for you.

 Still here?
 Great!
 This is meant to be helpful.

+The guide is broken down into sections.

+- [What is an FPGA](./fpga/index.md) has some musings on FPGAs and maybe some useful tools to explain them to your colleagues.
+- [Programming](./programming/index.md) has a few observations on different programming models for FPGAs and how RustHDL fits in
+- [Using RustHDL](./rusthdl/index.md) covers the details of using RustHDL to build firmware